duqueuniverso/duqueuniverso/README.md

 ### About me

 - 📚 I'm a analysis and systems development student at São Judas Tadeu University (2020 - 2022)
 - 🔭 I already worked as a QA Engineer of Machine Learning and Big Data Technologies.
-Currently workin as Software Engineer.
+Currently working as Software Engineer.
 - 💚 I’m currently learning advanced Golang, Kotlin, gRPC, and ML/AI technologies.
 - 👯 I’m the founder of a [open-source project](https://github.com/aphelium-brazil).
 - 💬 Ask me about blockchain, backend technologies, Machine Learning & Deep Learning Engineering and Neural Networks